HotPotato87/Azure.Workflow/README.md

 .AttachReportGenerator(new SendGridReportGenerator())
 ```

-<b> Fully extensible framework and design, want to use RabbitMQ instead? of ServiceBus?
+<b> Fully extensible framework and design, want to use RabbitMQ instead of ServiceBus?
 Just hot-swap the components.
 There are plenty out of the box, but you can easily write your own. </b>

 ```
 await WorkflowSession.StartBuild()